drawpile/drawpile.github.io/help/server/docker.markdown

 ## Step 1.
 Get a (virtual) server

 First, you will need an actual server to run the server software on.
-The Drawpile server is not very demanding, so the cheapest server from [Hetzner](https://www.hetzner.com/cloud), [Digital Ocean](https://www.digitalocean.com/products/droplets), [IONOS](https://www.ionos.com/servers/vps), [OVH](https://www.ovhcloud.com/en/vps/), or any other cloud VPS provider will do just fine.
+The Drawpile server is not very demanding, so the cheapest server from [Hetzner](https://www.hetzner.com/cloud), [IONOS](https://www.ionos.com/servers/vps), [OVH](https://www.ovhcloud.com/en/vps/), or any other cloud VPS provider will do just fine.

 You can also use a physical machine at home (even a [Raspberry Pi](https://github.com/Wade821/PiDrawpile)!) but you will need to ensure your Internet connection is up to the task.